 In theory, this merger is a good thing, since the stated aim of OpenTelemetry is to provide a single set of APIs, libraries, agents, and collection services for capturing metrics and traces.

-The project also promises to support current analytics tools and make pluggable backends a reality, such as sending data to one or more tools, for example Prometheus and Elasticsearch (for metrics), Jaeger, Zipkin, Skywalking, and others (for traces).
+The project also promises to support current analytics tools and make pluggable backends a reality, such as sending data to one or more tools, for example Prometheus or Grafana (for metrics), Elasticsearch (for logs), Jaeger, Zipkin, Skywalking, and others (for traces).

 The merger creates a climate of uncertainty, however, since it is still too early to tell what the combination of these two very different platforms will look like in practice.
 There are multiple working groups in progress along with many vendors involving themselves in several aspects.